vidaud/seta/seta-doc/docs/setup/deployment.md

-!!! note "Notes:"

 This commands will setup all system and data.

 It will take a while depending on the Internet speed.
 Might take 30min to 2h.

-    At some point there will be a message *"SeTA-API is up and running."*
+At some point there will be a message **SeTA-API is up and running**

 After successfully start all the containers you are ready to open your browser and go to one of the following links: